 What’s the first thing you think about when you land a new job?
 Let me be blunt: your salary, right?

 When I landed my first job out of college where I earned $15 an hour, you can imagine how excited I was to be making money.
-I didn’t put too much thought into the fact that my job was at least 40 miles away from my home, which created an 80-mile round trip commute each day – or a 400-mile commute each week.
+I didn’t put too much thought into the fact that my job was at least 40 miles away from my home, which created an 80-mile round trip commute each day – or a 400-mile drive each week.

 At first, I thought it wasn’t that bad, but then it started to take a toll on both me and my car.